Official College Catalog

 Wyoming Community College Commission

 The Wyoming Legislature established the Wyoming Community College Commission to serve as the coordinating agency for the state’s seven community colleges.
-More information on the Wyoming Community College Commission is available at commission.wcc.edu/.
+More information on the Wyoming Community College Commission is available at www.commission.wcc.edu/.

 District Board and President

-A locally elected, seven-member district board, or board of trustees, governs Casper College.
-Members are elected to four-year terms.
-The Board meets the third Tuesday of each month in the Walter H. Nolte Gateway Center, Room 312, at 7 p.m.
+Casper College is governed by a locally elected district board, or board of trustees.
+The Board is composed of seven members who are elected to four years terms.
+The Board meets the third Tuesday of each month in the Gateway Building, room 312, at 7 p.m.
 All meetings are open to the public.
-Board meeting minutes are available at caspercollege.edu/administration/board_minutes.
+Board meeting minutes are available at caspercollege.edu/administration/board_minutes.html

 Casper College Foundation